Get insider access

 5. Best Cheap Bluetooth Earbuds For Noise Isolation

 These buds have a bass-heavy sound that's well-suited for genres like EDM and hip-hop, as they deliver extra thump, punch, and boom to mixes.
 However, they don't have any sound customization features.
-Their fit is decently comfortable, and the headphones are stable enough to wear during moderate exercise.
+Their fit is decently comfortable, and the earbuds are stable enough to wear during moderate exercise.
 They're also well-built and are certified IPX8 for resistance against submersion in water.
 While their over five-hour continuous battery life may not be enough to get you through your day without a recharge, their carrying case supplies an additional four charges if needed.

 See our review